Enhance Your Digestion of 4 Common Foods

 Phytic Acid and Mineral Deficiency

 Beans contain phytic acid, an anti-nutrient that binds to important minerals and can cause mineral deficiency.
-Soaking, sprouting, and fermenting certain foods can lower their phytic acid content and make them easier to digest.
+Soaking, sprouting, and fermenting certain foods with the Veggie Culture Starter can lower their phytic acid content and make them easier to digest.

 Phytic acid can’t help but bind to minerals like: